lealbaugh/jvns-redesign/source/_posts/2014-01-15-what-my-technical-interviews-have-looked-like.markdown

   Would you recommend using it for X?
 * Tell me about a project you did with
   [specific technology from my resume]
+* Build a small class that does [thing].
+* Let's pair and fix a bug in a library!
+* Let's pair and write a simple classifier and evaluate it!
+* Bring some code you've written and explain it to someone.
+* Write down code to do [thing] on a whiteboard. (only in one interview, so far).
+* Some C-specific questions
+* Talk about a project you did where something was hard.

+Mostly nobody has asked me

+* whiteboard coding
+* specific questions about how a programming language works

-In general I think people are replacing "how many golf balls can fit in the Empire State Building" with more concrete estimation questions about program runtime and space requirements.
+I think people are replacing "how many golf balls can fit in the Empire State Building" with more concrete questions about estimating program runtime and space requirements.
+I am very happy about this.

-Having weird things like Rust and Julia on my resume has in general been a fun time -- people ask about Rust a lot, and I get to have good conversations about it.
-I really like having a "things I know a little bit about" section on my resume, because there's usually fun stuff there.
+One takeaway from all this is that having weird things like Rust and Julia on my resume has been a fun time -- people ask about Rust a lot, and I get to have good conversations about it.
+They are in a short "things I know a little bit about" section on my resume and it is great.

-That's all!